GeorgeWang26/cs246/lecture_cc.md

     - reference to ptr is OK
         - `int *&x = ...;` (x is a reference to a ptr to an int)
 - create a reference to a reference, ~~`int &&r = ...;`~~
-    - this will compile but means something different (later)
+    - this will compile but means something different (rvalue reference)
 - create an array of references, ~~`int &r[3] = {..., ..., ...};`~~

 What **CAN** you do?
 - pass as function params
     - `void inc (int &n) {++n;}`
-        - `int &n`: const ptr to the argument x, changes to n affect x
+        - `int &n`: like const ptr to the argument x, changes to n affect x
         - `++n;`: no ptr dereference needed

 ``` c++